Windows OS Hub

 create dynamic iscsi virtual disk file with New-IscsiVirtualDisk PowerShell cmdlet

-Then assign a name to the target.
-At this step, you can allow access to it from the initiator server IP address:
+Next, assign a name to the target and grant access to the initiator server’s IP address:

 New-IscsiServerTarget -TargetName iscsiTarget33 -InitiatorIds "IQN:1991-05.com.microsoft:win2019test.ddd.com"